 Children across Nursery and Reception are baseline assessed using the EYFS areas of learning.
-Staff then use ongoing assessments through observations and adult-led learning and conversations to inform their own judgements.
-The Children are assessed and tracked against their relevant ageband in months.
+Observations are recorded and uploaded on Tapestry and assessment links made.
+Staff then use these assessments to inform their own judgements and the Children are assessed and tracked against their relevant age-band in months.
 At the end of Reception, a final assessment will be made across the areas of learning and each child will be assessed against the early learning goals (ELGs).
 This will determine whether a 'good level of development' has been made (GLD).
-If a child does not achieve the GLD measure, structured, planned interventions are planned for Year 1 to ensure that they can continue to develop the essential early years foundation from which future learning will be built upon.